MicrosoftDocs/minecraft-creator/creator/Documents/BehaviorPack.md

 ### minecraft:entity

-Like other Minecraft entity JSON files, cow.json contains a series of sections.
-The first section, `minecraft:entity`, is used as a container for information about what the entity is.
-Description, Components Groups, Components, and Events are contained in the `minecraft:entity` container.
+Like other Minecraft entity JSON files, cow.json is made up of a series of sections.
+The first section, `minecraft:entity`, contains information about what the entity is.
+Description, Components Groups, Components, and Events are held in the `minecraft:entity` container.
 In the cow.json file, you can see the following content in its description section:

 ```json
 "minecraft:entity": {